“A stinker of a list” —Herald Sun

-A: No. The public toilet (alongside the recreation reserve and the public hall) is one of the pillars of any self-respecting Victorian community.
+A: No. The public toilet, just like the rec reserve and the public hall, is one of the pillars of any self-respecting Victorian community.
 Wherever you might travel throughout this great state, you’ll find a welcoming blue sign proudly pointing the way to a free public shitter.
-That’s cause for great celebration—and a dedicated website.
+That’s cause for a bloody great celebration—and a dedicated website.

 Q: How do you choose which public toilets to include on Public Toilets of Victoria?

-A: How does the Whale know when to migrate?
-How does the Magpie choose who to swoop?
-We are drawn to certain dunnies by a mysterious yet unwavering vibe.
-We can’t put this vibe completely into words—we can only try to scratch its surface.
-Is the dunny of a stout construction?
+A: We are drawn to certain dunnies by a mysterious yet unwavering vibe.
+To sense this vibe, ask yourself the following: is the dunny of a stout construction?
 Is there a gum tree visible from the entrance?
-Is it proudly placed in a prominent location, rather than hidden away?
+Is the toilet proudly placed, rather than hidden away?
+Does it reek of local character (among other things)?
 Is the loo roll of the smeary wax-paper variety?
 Were you sent there by the local bakery, who will not let you use their toilet even if you buy a king sized sausage roll?

 Q: Do you actually recommend using the public toilets that you feature on this site?

-A: We make no promises about the quality of the facilities featured here.
-At any or all of these locations it is possible you will be chased out of the cubicle by dunny budgies, or have a spider attempt to leap up your bum.
-It is one of the great national ironies that the only thing more Australian than a no-nonsense public toilet is the desire to avoid actually using said toilet for anything more than an upright wee unless absolutely necessary.
-That’s why Public Toilets of Victoria is not in the filthy business of reviewing public toilets.
-You’ll find no rankings or scores here.
-Instead, we’re full-on committed to the honest task of celebrating public toilets, and the glorious vibe they emit (among other emissions).
+A: No comment.
+At any or all of these locations it is possible you will be chased out of the cubicle by dunny budgies or have a spider attempt to leap up your bum.
+Possibly the only thing more Australian than a locally designed and built dunny is the desire to avoid actually using said toilet for anything more than a quick wee.
+That’s why Public Toilets of Victoria can’t be arsed reviewing public toilets.
+We simply chronicle them for the benefit of the nation.

 Q: Is it un-Australian to pay for a poo?

 A: Yes it is.
 Make no mistake—in public toilet terms, Australia is a socialist paradise, founded on the earnest belief that every person in this great Commonwealth should be able to relieve themselves, for free, in a publicly owned dunny.
-It is enough to make one’s breast (and bladder) swell with pride.
+It’s enough to make one’s bladder swell with pride.

 Compare this to vast reaches of the globe, where it is possible to travel for weeks without finding a single free public toilet.
-At best, you rely on the charity of store and restaurant owners.
-At worst, you have to fork out your hard-earned to an attendant or automated barrier for the very privilege of going to the toot.
+Instead you must fork out your hard-earned to an attendant or coin barrier for the very privilege of going to the toot.
+A bloody outrage!